-StriaTM Cladding Vertical Installation has a BRANZ Appraisal number 1225 (2022) to demonstrate compliance with the requirements of the NZBC.
-Please refer to our website www.jameshardie.co.nz for a copy of the BRANZ appraisal.
+StriaTM Cladding Vertical Installation to HardieTM 40mm structural cavity batten has a BRANZ Appraisal number 1225 (2022) to demonstrate compliance with the requirements of the NZBC.
+Please refer to our web site www.jameshardie. co.nz for a copy of the BRANZ appraisal.